 Get started with RCS

 To send RCS messages, you must create an RCS Business Messaging sender.
 Follow our guide below to create your sender and verify your business identity.
-You must be a registered sender before you can send messages to end users.

 You can create a sender in two ways: